Core Concepts

 Resolution and follow-up

-The agent resolves the conversation, optionally converts it into a Ticket for longer follow-up, or triggers a Custom Workflow for automated next steps (e.g., sending a follow-up email or updating a CRM).
+The agent resolves the conversation, optionally converts it into a Ticket for longer follow-up, or triggers one of the brand's chat workflows for automated next steps (e.g., sending a follow-up email or updating a CRM).

 Not every conversation follows all four steps.
-Some are resolved entirely by the AI, and some go straight to a human agent if the chatbot is disabled.
+Some are resolved entirely by the AI, and some go straight to a human agent if the brand's Vex AI is switched off.

 Contacts & Visitor Tracking